A Comparison of 8 Buttercream Frostings (and How to Pick the Right One)

 What classifies a frosting as buttercream?

-Buttercreams are frostings with butter as the primary fat in the recipe.
+Buttercreams are frostings that use butter as the primary fat.
 Butter gives buttercreams a prominent buttery flavor, a creamy texture, and relatively good stability.

 How do you choose a buttercream?

-There are many ways for me to help you choose a good buttercream.
-One popular request is to rank them in sweetness.
+There are many ways I can help you choose a good buttercream.
+One popular request is to rank them by sweetness.
 Here, you can see their sugar levels:

-In general, you’ll want to consider a fuller picture of what each buttercream offers.
-Below, we'll briefly explore each type, listed by difficulty level, to help you find the perfect match.
+So, in general, although sweetness levels are a common request, you’ll really want to consider a fuller picture of what each buttercream offers.
+Below, we'll briefly explore each type, listed by difficulty level, and I’ll provide you with several links to guides I’ve written to help you find the perfect match.

 Eight Buttercreams from Easiest to Most Challenging